giovanni-cutri/lyrics-text-mining/README.md

 # Lyrics text mining
-Text mining analysis performed on lyrics of some popular songs.
+Text mining analysis performed on lyrics of some popular songs, with tools like *quanteda* and *UDPipe*.

 ## Notebooks :books: